yiisoft/yii-bootstrap5/docs/guide/en/usage-widgets.md

 The navbar widget has its peculiarities.
 You should define at which breakpoint the navbar collapses and the generic style of navbar (color scheme).

-You can change the color scheme and the collapse breakpoint with css classes.
+You can change the color scheme and the collapse breakpoint with CSS classes.
 If not defined, the scheme defaults to `navbar-light bg-light` and the breakpoint to `navbar-expand-lg`.
 For more information, see [Bootstrap documentation](https://getbootstrap.com/docs/4.2/components/navbar/):
 ```php
 Navbar::begin([